tu2-atmanand/5G_Experiments/NetworkSlicingUsing3-UPFs_Setup/NetworkSlicing Using 3 UPFs.md

-# free5GC 5GC & UERANSIM UE / RAN Sample Configuration - Select UPF based on S-NSSAI - 3 UPF
+# 5G Network Slicing Simulation for 3 UPFs Setup Using Free5GC & UERANSIM

->
+> On Single Host Machine (All components/systems inside Virtualbox)

-> On Single Host Machine (Completely inside Virtualbox)
+## free5GC 5GC & UERANSIM UE / RAN Sample Configuration - Select UPF based on S-NSSAI - 3 UPF

 This describes a very simple configuration that uses free5GC and UERANSIM to select the UPF based on S-NSSAI.
 For 3 UPF Setup.